pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 `${pactbroker.pactUrl}`: the "permalink" URL to the newly published pact (the URL specifying the consumer version URL, rather than the "/latest" format.)
 `${pactbroker.consumerVersionNumber}`: the version number of the most recent consumer version associated with the pact content.
+`${pactbroker.providerVersionNumber}`: the provider version number for the verification result

 Example usage: